aadityavikram/nas_server/README.md

 ## Steps

+### Only initial setup and first access method is needed

 - Initial setup on Ubuntu
   - Create a directory /nas/storage/files on Ubuntu
   - This will serve as root directory for the NAS
   - Give permission to current user to read and write from it with command sudo chmod 0755 /nas/storage/files
   - Transfer server.py, template.html, style.css and main.js to the above directory

-- To access server on Windows through GUI
+- To access server on Windows through GUI (easy method)
-  - Run python app.py
+  - Run python3 app.py on Ubuntu
-  - Open http://localhost:5000 in browser to open Launcher
+  - Open http://<ubuntu_ip>:5000 in browser to open Launcher
-  - Enter credentials and wait for http://localhost:8888 to open
+  - Enter credentials and wait for http://<ubuntu_ip>:8888 to open
+  - Now the app is running on server and can be accessed from any device on same Wi-Fi at http://<ubuntu_ip>:8888
+  - python3 app.py can be quit

+### Rest of the methods of access are not needed

 - To access server on any device on same Wi-Fi after access is established on above system
   - Get IPV4 of above system.
 If it is Windows, type ipconfig in terminal